KingOfIce77/pyinsim/readme.md

 ## REQUIREMENTS

-The module requires Python 2.7 or better to run.
-Note: It does not currently support Python 3.0.
+The module requires Python 3.0 or better to run.
 You can download Python from the following URL:

 http://www.python.org/download/